aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-ppt-and-pptx-to-pdf/_index.md

 ```

 ## **Convert Selected Slides of PowerPoint to PDF**
-The following example shows you how to convert a specific presentation slide to a PDF document with custom options:
+The following example shows you how to convert a specific presentation slide to a PDF document with custom options.

 ```java
 // Instantiate a Presentation object that represents a PPTX file